bnelair/best-toolbox/projects/slow_wave_detection/readme.rst

             # }
             # filename = f'patient_one_data.pkl'
             # savemat(DATA_PATH, data, do_compression=True)
-            # endregion Save the data to a pickle file
+            # endregion Save the data to a mat file

-            # region Load the data from a pickle file
+            # region Load the data from a mat file
             # Construct the filename with the epoch number

             # Load the data from the file